outdreamer/build-a-cure/docs/ml/debugging_tools.md

 - identifying vulns with AI
 	- Almanax, Corgea, ZeroPath, Gecko, and Amplify

 - create a table like this of symptoms, probable problem root cause, and tools/tests to use to identify whether that problem is relevant to the symptom
 	- problem symptoms, probable problem root cause, tool to identify problem, successful test case, solution/fix
 	    - website credentials being stolen, XSS, XSS scanning tool, check if pysa identifies an XSS in code, if it does then auto-escape output before including it in html and avoid using innerhtml/eval and use nonces in scripts
 	    - slow query, database lock, check for locks with a query, query returns results, run a query to fix the table with the lock
-- make sure each unknown symptom is in the table as a problem as well
-- make sure there is a tool/solution for each cause/symptom

-- general problems

 	| **Category**                  | **Tools / Commands**                                                		    | **Purpose**
 	| ----------------------------- | ----------------------------------------------------------------------------- | --------------------------------------------------------------- |